TIBBER999/FPU16_multiplier/README.md

 ![image](https://github.com/TIBBER999/Deepmentor_task/blob/main/img/b22592916ffccc87101c4eac9d6722f4.png)

 The block diagram of the design in conjuction with the ZYNQ7 processor is shown below
 ![image](https://github.com/TIBBER999/Deepmentor_task/blob/main/img/block%20diagram.png)

+#Testbench
+In this repository there are two testbenches for verifying the DUT (fp16 unit):

+1. TB_PY_fpu16_multiplier.sv
+2. TB_fp16_multiplier.sv

+The first testbench (TB_PY_fpu16_multiplier.sv) is an automated random stimulus testbench generated from the python file (Gen_Rand_Stim.py) and it aims to create a random value for both the inputs and check if the output of the DUT is coherent.
+Inside the Python script, I made a golden model of the fpu16 multiplier using numpy library which could confidently calculate the product of two floating points.
+Inside the SystemVerilog testbench, the value of the DUT and the golden reference are compared and checked.

+The second testbench (TB_fp16_multiplier.sv) is a manual stimulus testbench aiming to target specific edge cases of the DUT such as values like infinity, NaN, zeros, underflow, and overflow.

+The combination of the two sets of testbench can mimic that of the industrial standard and allow reusability in similar projects in the future.

 # Vivado guide:
 https://caslab.ee.ncku.edu.tw/dokuwiki/_media/course:logic_system_practice:pynq_usage.pdf